Can I visit the Jerwood Library in person even though I don’t study at Trinity Laban?

-Yes, the research collections of the Jerwood Library of the Performing Arts are open to all those who are engaged in research of any type, as well as to members of Trinity Laban.
-Reference only access is provided.
-Please contact us to arrange an appointment before visiting.
-This enables us to save you time by having materials ready for you when you arrive.
-External users wishing to see rare materials will be asked to provide proof of identity.
+Yes, the research collections of the Jerwood Library of the Performing Arts are open to all those who are engaged in research of any type and the library is also open to alumni of Trinity Laban.
+Reference only access to library collections is provided.

-Contact the Jerwood Library to make an appointment to access the collection.
+Contact the Jerwood Library to make an appointment to access the collection and for details of requirements currently in place.

 I’ve graduated from Trinity Laban.
 Can I still use the Jerwood Library?